physcodestyle/official-website/src/content/news/2018-07-17-academiya-yandexa-shkola-razrabotki-interfeysov.en.md

 type: 'news'
 aim: 'all'
-title: 'School of development of interfaces' 'description: 'Academy of Yandex opened the school of design interfaces.
+title: 'School of development of interfaces'
+description: 'Academy of Yandex opened the school of design interfaces.
 The school will take place...'
-'images:
+images:
   - src: '/images/yandex.jpg'
     alt: 'School of development of interfaces'
     type: 'image'